iwanders/nixos-surface/README.md

   - [x] Make on screen keyboard not waste precious pixels.
 Filed https://github.com/cass00/enhanced-osk-gnome-ext/pull/7
   - [x] Make the new on screen keyboard appear in lock screen.
 Magically solved itself with the reinstall...
   - [x] Give it an 'inhibit' option, where it doesn't automatically pops up when you click text, for when you have the typecover attached.
-  - [x] Extension is again gone in gdm, fixed with the gnome dconf database.
+  - [x] Extension is again gone in gdm, fixed with the gnome dconf database now such that it's always good.

 - Pen
   - [This tool is probably helpful](https://patrickhlauke.github.io/touch/pen-tracker/)
   - [x] Check the false positive pen thumb-button clicks in gimp, [these](https://github.com/linux-surface/iptsd/issues/102) and [issues](https://github.com/quo/iptsd/issues/5) may be applicable.
 Filed [this](https://github.com/linux-surface/iptsd/pull/156).
   - [x] Pen contact detection is also glitchy.
   - [ ] Ensure pen talks libwacom? [libwacom-surface](https://github.com/linux-surface/libwacom-surface/tree/master) and [libwacom](https://github.com/linux-surface/libwacom), linux-surface [wiki](https://github.com/linux-surface/linux-surface/wiki/Installation-and-Setup) mentions [this flake](https://github.com/hpfr/system/blob/2e5b3b967b0436203d7add6adbd6b6f55e87cf3c/hosts/linux-surface.nix).
+Is this relevant?

 - Power / Battery
   - [x] Suspended over night, drained 68% to 45%, did not wake from suspend in the morning, this type cover issue [where it can't wake from suspend in some conditions seems applicable](https://github.com/linux-surface/linux-surface/issues/1183).
 Currently disabled the buttons, see also [this issue](https://github.com/linux-surface/linux-surface/issues/1224) and [wiki entry](https://github.com/linux-surface/linux-surface/wiki/Known-Issues-and-FAQ#suspend-aka-sleep-vs-lid-closingopening-events).
 Likely caused by incorrect suspend from cover.